Azure/bacc/docs/index.md

 [Secured Batch](./tutorials/azfinsim-in-secured-batch.md) is a reference architecture for running FSI workloads on Azure Batch.
 This is a complete hub-n-spoke deployment that includes a secured Azure Batch environment with firewall, log analytics, etc.
-This tutorial demonstrates how a FSI application, like AzFinSim, can be deployed and used in a secured Azure Batch environment.
+This tutorial demonstrates how a FSI application like AzFinSim, can be deployed and used in a secured Azure Batch environment.

 | Tutorial | Description |
 | -------- | ----------- |